helm/charts/incubator/cassandra/README.md

 A Cassandra Chart for Kubernetes

 ## Install Chart
-To install the Cassandra Chart into your Kubernetes cluster
+To install the Cassandra Chart into your Kubernetes cluster (This Chart requires persistent volume by default, you may need to create a storage class before install chart.
+To create storage class, see [Persist data](#persist_data) section)

 ```bash
 helm install --namespace "cassandra" -n "cassandra" incubator/cassandra